sebk69/small-logger/README.md

 Small logger is a simple php logger you can easily extends for your own need.

-Bascliy, it implements possibility to log to :
+Basically, it implements possibility to log to :
-- Standard output
+Standard output
-- File (With log rotates)
+File (With log rotates)
-- Http service such as logstash
+Http service such as logstash

+It it easy to implement your own Formatter or Output writer.

+SwitchLogicInterface allow you to implements your own logic to manage multiple log streams.

+It also possible to add shortcut to logger for easier use by final developer.

 ## Install